wsbctechnicalblog/wsbctechnicalblog.github.io/content/ai-fundamentals-ai900-common-machine-learning-types.md

 - **Accuracy** - the ratio of predictions that exactly match the true class labels.
 Closer to 1 the better.
 Range: [0, 1].
 Metric = (TP+TN)/(TP+FP+TN+FN).
 - **Area Under Curve (AUC)** reflects the model's performance - AUC=**1** is best fitted model and AUC<**0.5** is worse than random.
 Range: [0, 1].
+- **AveragePrecision (AP)** is the combined metrics of both Precision and Recall, used in vision model.
 - **Confusion matrix** provides a tabulated view of predicted abd actual values.
 - **F1 Score** - machine learning evaluation metric that combines precision and recall scores.
 Metric = (2*Precision*Recall)/(Precision+Recall).
 - **Precision** - the ability of a model to avoid labeling negative samples as positive.
 Closer to 1 the better.
 Range: [0, 1].
 Metric = TP/(TP+FP).